openwallet-foundation-labs/vc-api/README.md

 ## License

-This project is licensed under the GNU General Public License v3.0 or later - see the [LICENSE](LICENSE) file for details
+This project is licensed under the Apache 2.0 license - see the [LICENSE](LICENSE) file for details